lucascampa/dimacs-externship/SETUP.md

 # Setup instructions
 Steps for running the notebooks in this repo, as well as experimenting with the dimex library I created.
-The [SPLIT](https://github.com/VarunBabbar/SPLIT-ICML/) library installation (detailed further below) is required.

 - **Windows** users must enable WSL (step #1)
 - **Mac/Linux** → skip step #1